moddie666/MangoUI/README.md

 The GUI simply displays the MangoHUD config for convenient editing through check- and textboxes.
 An example config file is provided.

-Rules:
+### How to use:
 - you may set the default folder for load file, at the top of the script in:
 - `our $default_path = "/home/".getpwuid($>)."/.config/MangoHud/";  # "load" dialog default location`
 - you may set the default file to load on startup, at the top of the script in:
 - `our $file_path = "/home/".getpwuid($>)."/.config/MangoHud/MangoHud.conf"; # default file to load upon startup`
+- change stuff and see the results, live in mangohud! ;)
 - most of what the script does and sees is printed to the terminal.
 So if problems arise, running from terminal may provide extra info.

-- any line with more than exactly one "#" is considered a comment
+#### What it does:
+- it reads the config file line by line and presents each relevant line in the GUI. (see: "Known Line Types" below)
-- lines identified as either option on/off or option=value are presented as lines with chackboxes and also textboxes where apropriate.
+- lines identified as either option on/off or option=value are presented as lines with checkboxes and also textboxes where apropriate.
 - the checkbox adds/removes a "#" to enable/disable an option
 - the textbox sets an options value
+- comments are shown as test lines between GUI elements
+- empty lines are not shown

+### Known Line types:
+- emt = empty line
+- com = comment
+- ioo = inactive option
+- iov = inactive option+value
+- aoo = active option
+- aov = active option+value
+- any line with more than exactly one "#" is considered a comment

 ![image](https://github.com/user-attachments/assets/1abdc47c-d58d-4ec7-99c3-0dc12f37301d)